algorand-devrel/demo-zk/README.md

 2. setup configuration, so it may run with the EC math ops
 3. start the sandbox node

+**Note**: This will start a sandbox node using the `barnjamin/ec-math-wiggle` branch of `go-algorand`, which has the EC math ops enabled in version 8 of the AVM.
+The AVM version they'll be enabled with is more likely to be version 10, but this is sufficient to start testing.

 ### Demo Setup

 Install [Zokrates][zokrates] using the instructions [here][zokrates-install].